FaisalAlamri0/ViT-ZSL/README.md

 [IMVIP, 2021](https://imvipconference.github.io/)

 ## Abstract
-Zero-Shot Learning (ZSL) aims to recognise unseen object classes, which are not observed during the trainingphase.
-The existing body of works on ZSL mostly relies on pretrained visual features and lacks the explicitattribute localisation mechanism on images.
-In this work, we propose an attention-based model in the problemsettings of ZSL to learn attributes useful for unseen class recognition.
-Our method uses an attention mechanismadapted from Vision Transformer to capture and learn discriminative attributes by splitting images into smallpatches.
-We conduct experiments on three popular ZSL benchmarks (i.e.,  AWA2,  CUB and SUN) and setnew state-of-the-art harmonic mean results on all the three datasets, which illustrate the effectiveness of ourproposed method.
+Zero-Shot Learning (ZSL) aims to recognise unseen object classes, which are not observed during the training phase.
+The existing body of works on ZSL mostly relies on pretrained visual features and lacks the explicit attribute localisation mechanism on images.
+In this work, we propose an attention-based model in the problem settings of ZSL to learn attributes useful for unseen class recognition.
+Our method uses an attention mechanism adapted from Vision Transformer to capture and learn discriminative attributes by splitting images into small patches.
+We conduct experiments on three popular ZSL benchmarks (i.e.,  AWA2,  CUB and SUN) and set new state-of-the-art harmonic mean results on all the three datasets, which illustrate the effectiveness of our proposed method.

 ## Usage: